Amara Mohamed Konneh: Early life and career

 Konneh was born on December 7, 1972, in Balla Bassa, Gbamah District, Gbarpolu County, Liberia to the late Majumah Konneh and the late Mamadee Konneh.
 He spent his formative years in Balla Bassa Town then moved to Monrovia in 1985 in order to continue his formal education having completed elementary school.
 He graduated from Monrovia College (high school) in 1990.

 Shortly after graduating high school, Konneh became a refugee in Guinea and established a free school for Liberian refugees with proceeds from corn and beans he harvested from his farm.
 His leadership at the school led to an offer by the International Rescue Committee to serve as the Education Coordinator for Liberian and Sierra Leonean refugee schools throughout Beyla Prefecture in the Guinea Forest Region.
 He served in this capacity from 1991 - 1993 and supervised the development of 18 community schools, including the first high school in the Beyla Prefecture, and coordinated curriculum development, teacher training, and resource mobilization.

 Upon emigration to the United States in 1993, he enrolled at Drexel University where he was awarded the Anthony J. Drexel Academic and Leadership Scholarship and earned a Bachelor of Science degree in information systems with distinction, following which he earned a graduate degree in management from Pennsylvania State University.
 He worked at Vanguard Group of Investment Companies, a Fortune 500 Company in Valley Forge, Pennsylvania where he was recruited into the highly competitive and prestigious Smart Leadership Program upon graduation.
 After more than a decade of working with development foundations and as a policy, financial systems analyst and project manager in Guinea and the United States, Konneh returned to Liberia to serve his country in 2006.

 Career

-Amara Konneh's career began at the Vanguard Group of Investment Companies in 1999, recruited through the Vanguard Group's Smart Program.
-He worked briefly with the International Rescue Committee as a coordinator for refugee schools in Guinea, West Africa.
+Konneh's career began at the Vanguard Group of Investment Companies in 1999, recruited through the Vanguard Group's Smart Leadership Program.
+Before that, he worked briefly with the International Rescue Committee as a coordinator for refugee schools in Guinea, West Africa.

-He is a graduate of the John F. Kennedy School of Government at Harvard University where he received a master's degree in public administration with a concentration in political and economic development.
+He is a graduate of the Massachusetts Institute of Technology’s Sloan School of Management where he holds a master’s degree in business administration, the John F. Kennedy School of Government at Harvard University where he received a master's degree in public administration with a concentration in political and economic development.
 He also holds a master's degree from Pennsylvania State University and a bachelor's degree from Drexel University in Philadelphia, Pennsylvania.